import numpy as np

-2023: Day 3 - Gear Ratios
+import pandas as pd2023: Day 3 - Gear Ratios

 Setup